SomilBakshi23/rtsp-overlay-app/README.md

 hls/stream.m3u8
 ```

-> FFmpeg must stay running while the app is active.
+> FFmpeg must remain running while the application is active.

+---

+## Changing the RTSP Stream URL

+The RTSP stream source can be changed directly in the FFmpeg command.

+To use a different stream:

+1. Replace `<RTSP_STREAM_URL>` with any valid RTSP URL.
+2. Restart the FFmpeg process.
+3. Refresh the frontend to view the new livestream.

 ---